Dr. Leanna Mellon, Coordinator, (845) 257-2867, firstname.lastname@example.org

 - Contact information for three references capable of addressing your ability to successfully complete a rigorous graduate program in Behavior Analysis & Interdisciplinary Autism Studies.

-- A typed statement describing your interest in behavior analysis and working with individuals with autism spectrum disorders, experiences interacting with individuals with autism spectrum disorders, and how the master’s program will help you achieve personal and professional goals.
+- A typed statement describing your interest in behavior analysis and working in this field, relevant experiences, and how the master’s program will help you achieve personal and professional goals.
 The response should be 300-400 words in length.
 The writing sample will be reviewed with respect to content, clarity and organization of ideas, grammar, and style.

 - An interview may be required